dokester/BayesicFitting/docs/manual.md

     model.testPartial( x, p, silent=False )

 The methods are compared with numeric calculations of df/dp and df/dx.

+See [example][exBess] for how to construct and use a user-defined model

 <a name="fitter"></a>
 ## 4. Fitters